MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/common-issues-resolutions-solution-checker.md

 Follow the below steps to verify that the application identity hasn't been disabled in AAD and if necessary enable the application.

-### How to verify and/or modify enabled status of PowerApps-Advisor
+### How to verify and/or modify application enabled status

 To verify and/or modfify the enabled status of the PowerApps-Advisor enterprise application identity